dgbenner/msp-aircraft-tracking-receiver/README.md

 # MSP Aircraft Tracking Receiver

-A DIY ADS-B receiver project for tracking aircraft in the Minneapolis area.
+A DIY ADS-B receiver project for tracking aircraft in the central and south Minnesota, and western Wisconsin areas.

 ## Overview